Humber Bridge: Act of Parliament

 Plans for a bridge were drawn up in the 1930s when a team of engineers compiled a report on whether to bridge or tunnel the estuary.
 It was decided that a bridge would cost £1,750,000 over a tunnel which was costed at £7,200,000.

 Revised plans were unveiled in 1955, but work did not begin until 27 July 1972.
 The Humber Bridge Act 1959 (7 & 8 Eliz.
 2. c. xlvi), was promoted by Kingston Upon Hull Corporation and established the Humber Bridge Board to manage and raise funds to build the bridge and buy the land required for the approach roads.

+In early 1965 the transport plans for the region were mostly developed, to cost £50 million in total.
+This included what became the M18 around Doncaster, and a trunk road from Gilberdyke westwards, with a £5.5 million high-level bridge over the River Ouse, to meet the M62.
+The Humber Bridge was now planned to cost around £11.5 million.
+But in parliament on 22 September 1965, this east-west road system, and the north-south Doncaster bypass was given much higher priority than the Humber Bridge; construction on the region's transport was planned to start in the 1970s.

 1966 Kingston upon Hull North by-election

 The allocation of funds proved impossible until the 1966 Kingston upon Hull North by-election.
 Labour Prime Minister Harold Wilson prevailed upon his Minister of Transport Barbara Castle to sanction the building of the bridge.
 Dismay at the long wait for a crossing led to Christopher Rowe writing a protest song, "The Humber Bridge".

+In December 1965, the East Riding council disputed the government's plans, and wanted the proposed east-west route to end at Ledsham, not Ferrybridge.

+Four weeks later at an evening meeting on Tuesday 18 January 1966 at Endike Lane Primary School, Barbara Castle agreed to a bridge.
+On the same day Mrs Castle, originally from Pontefract, had approved the £9 million Doncaster southern bypass.
+Three days later, in parliament, the shadow chancellor said that this was a pre-election bribe.

+An important feasibility study report by the Central Unit of Environmental Planning, of the Department of Economic Affairs was published on 30 April 1969, which would provide enough evidence for the scheme to be funded.
+Shortly afterwards, on Thursday 1 May 1969 the Secretary of State for Economic Affairs, in parliament, announced that construction of the bridge would start in 1972, to be built by 1976.
+Seven days later the local council became Conservative, by 44 to 37 seats.